adsabs/ADSfulltext/docs/Overview.md

  5. ErrorHandler**Worker**

  This worker communicates with the ErrorHandler**Queue**.
 Any worker that runs into an exception error and exits, will be placed into the ErrorHandler**Queue**.
 The worker determines who the sender was, and re-runs all of the problem files.
 If they fail a second time, they are discarded from the queue system.
 For the PDFFileExtractor**Worker**, it will resubmit all of the individual jobs back to the PDFFileExtractor**Queue**, and carry out the same logic as above.

+ 6. ProxyPublish**Worker**

+ This worker is purely to forward information to the ADSimportpipeline to trigger the ingest of the newly extracted full text content.
+A bibcode is only sent to this external queue if the full text is written to disk and succesfully works as expected.
+Therefore, it is given content from the WriteMetaFile**Worker**.
+The user only need change the queue name or the *vhost* settings which are all located within the *psettings.py* configuration file.

 # Extraction Settings